 - Anyone looking to refinance or move if rates decline meaningfully.

-- Those comfortable with some risk in exchange for potential savings.
+- Those who are comfortable with some risk in exchange for potential savings.

 In many cases, a hybrid approach may be appropriate, such as splitting between fixed-rate products.
 This balances the desire for stability while still capitalizing on variable-rate advantages.